-That dollar amount reflects an average 25.9% increase for all international shippers of pianos over the five-year period starting in 2017 when piano exports were worth $776.3 million.
+That dollar amount results from an average -9.2% decrease for all international shippers of pianos over the five-year period starting in 2020 when piano exports were worth $783.1 million.

-The top 5 most valuable exporters of pianos are Japan, Germany, Indonesia, mainland China, and the United States of America.
-Combined, that quintet of major piano suppliers accounted for well over four-fifths (83.1%) of all exported pianos sold in 2021.
+The top 5 most valuable exporters of pianos are Japan, Germany, Indonesia, mainland China and the United States of America.
+Combined, that quintet of major piano suppliers accounted for over three-quarters (76.9%) of all exported pianos sold in 2024.

-From a continental perspective, exporters from Asian countries sold the highest dollar worth of exported pianos during 2021 with shipments valued at $613.3 million or approaching two-thirds (62.7%) of the global total.
-In second place were European exporters at 33.8% while another 3.1% of worldwide piano shipments originated from North America.
+From a continental perspective, exporters from Asian countries sold the highest dollar worth of exported pianos during 2024 with shipments valued at $416.5 million or nearly three-fifths (58.6%) of the global total.
+In second place were exporters located in Europe at 36.9% while another 4% of worldwide piano shipments originated from sellers in North America.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 9201 for pianos which also encompasses automatic pianos, harpsichords and similar keyboard stringed instruments.